AriaFallah/WebpackTutorial/part1/example1/README.md

 require('./styles.css')
 ```

-If I include [the css-loader](https://github.com/webpack/css-loader) in my webpack config, this is not only perfectly valid, but also will actually apply the CSS to my page.
+Including the [the css-loader](https://github.com/webpack/css-loader) in my webpack config is not only perfectly valid, but it will also actually apply the CSS to my page.

 This is just a single example of the many loaders you can use with webpack.